 Check out my blog on www.explore-mag.com for route details and journal entries on this incredible "lost" canoe trip.
 Also, watch the YouTube clip (Part One) below and see the other 3 segments on "Rediscovering the Blue Lake Canoe Route" from the other links.

 Kevin Callan is the author of 11 books including his latest "Wilderness Pleasures" and "The Happy Camper."
 A regular keynote speaker at major North American canoeing and camping expos for over 20 years, he has received three National Magazine Awards and four film awards, including top award at the prestigious Waterwalker Film Festival.
 Callan lives in Peterborough, Ontario, birthplace of the modern-day canoe.

-More Articles• Paddling the Web
+More Articles• Starting Your Paddling Library

 • Songs You Love and Hate Singing on a Portage

 • A Paddle through History